Ein Karem

-Ein Karem (עין כרם; عين كارم) also Ein Kerem or Ain Karem, is a depopulated Palestinian village southwest of Jerusalem, presently a neighborhood in the outskirts of the modern city, within the Jerusalem District in Israel.
+Ein Karem (עין כרם; عين كارم) also Ein Kerem or Ain Karem, is a former Palestinian village southwest of Jerusalem, presently a neighborhood in the outskirts of the modern city, within the Jerusalem District in Israel.
 It is the site of the Hadassah Medical Center.

 Ein Karem was an important Jewish village during the late Second Temple period, during which it became important to Christianity.
 Christian tradition holds that John the Baptist was born in Ein Karem, following the biblical verse in Luke saying John's family lived in a "town in the hill country of Judea".
 Probably because of its location between Bethlehem and Jerusalem, this location was a very comfortable one for a pilgrimage, and this led to the establishment of many churches and monasteries in the area.

 During the years of Ottoman and later British Mandate, Ein Karem was a Palestinian Arab village.
 It was depopulated during the 1948 Arab-Israeli War.
 After the war it became once again a Jewish settlement.
 Today, Ein Karem is a vibrant bohemian neighborhood of Jerusalem, with a population of 2,000 (2010).

 It has retained a very high-level of authenticity, its natural environment remains intact, and its old houses are still inhabited and preserved.
 It attracts three million visitors a year, one-third of them pilgrims from around the world.
 Alongside its religious landmarks, Ein Karem is also known for its fine art, culinary, and musical scenes.